3 easy ways to “solve” mental health

 “If zero is not the right goal, then what is?”

-Few Western countries truly harness power of the people within their communities.
+Few Western countries truly harness the power of the people within their communities.
+We are reportedly lonelier than ever, despite being more connected.
+One key approach that we like is Asset-Based Community Development (ABCD) which:

-Evidence-based approaches include (this is not a complete list as we are open to better ideas):
+WIth ABCD at the core, we think that these additional evidence-based approaches will make for an optimal ecosystem (this is not a complete list as we are open to better ideas):

 - Participative democracy;